Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

     [:material-github: GitHub](https://github.com/amplitude/Amplitude-TypeScript/tree/main/packages/analytics-browser) · [:material-code-tags-check: Releases](https://github.com/amplitude/Amplitude-TypeScript/releases) · [:material-book: API Reference](https://amplitude.github.io/Amplitude-TypeScript/)

 !!!note "Typescript Broswer SDK versus the Marketing Analytics Browser"
+    The TypeScript Browser SDK is our recommended SDK for most users.
+It's functionality can easy be extended through the use of plugins.
-    If you need both web attribution and page view tracking.
-Please use Marketing Analytics Browser instead.
+    However, if you want web attribution and page view tracking without any additional setup and please use Marketing Analytics Browser instead.
 It extends the Typescript Browser SDK with build in web attribution and page view tracking.
 Learn more about [Marketing Analytics Browser SDK](../marketing-analytics-browser/).

 --8<-- "includes/ampli-vs-amplitude.md"
     Click here for more documentation on [Ampli for Browser](./ampli.md).